diegocasmo/ml-project/journal/17-05-18-progress.md

 ## Objectives from last week:

 - Flesh out and refine data and methods section.
 Particularly in methods, the CNN subsection needs more eyes and work. (partial success)
-- Get a fully trained version of our CNN, get some initial results. (partially complete, getting results, but they're not very good)
+- Get a fully trained version of our CNN, get some initial results. (partially complete, getting results, but they're not very good, we have some hints about why)

 ## Accomplishments last week